VorSonnenaufgang/CodeHub/Temp.SA文档.md

 As can be seen from the figure, the sub-modules under the .Core module are actually lower-level definitions at the data layer, service layer, application layer, etc., and the sub-modules under the .ios module are correspondingly higher-level implementations.
 It relies on and calls the interface of the corresponding submodule under the core, and realizes the view and logic of interacting with the user.

+### References

+1. Nick Rozanski and Eoin Woods.
+Software Systems Architecture: Working with Stakeholders using Viewpoints and Perspectives.
+Addison-Wesley, 2012.